Back

 Avoid Pitfalls With This AWS Migration Checklist

 Shifting some or all of your computing needs to the AWS cloud is major move.
 If your company is older than two years, you likely manage most of your computing with on-premise servers.
 But the technology used in on-site infrastructure is different than the technology that will manage those systems in the cloud.
 This AWS migration checklist will help you avoid common migration pitfalls.
-Need help now?
-Contact a cloud- specialist to map out your AWS migration today.
+AWS migration.

 Your AWS Migration Checklist